Blog/What Is a Good PSAT Score? Benchmarks by Grade Level (2026)

 Goal: National Merit Commended

 Commended Students are the top ~3-4% nationally.
-The cutoff is the same in every state, typically a Selection Index of about 207 (approximately 1210+ on the PSAT).
+The cutoff is the same in every state.
+For the Class of 2026, the Commended Student cutoff was a Selection Index of 210.
 Many colleges offer scholarships to Commended Students, so this is a meaningful recognition even if you do not advance to Semifinalist.

 Goal: Strong SAT Score (1300+)